Policy Forum for Wales

 Format: DOWNLOADABLE PDF

-This conference will assess next steps for the role of artificial intelligence within the education sector and schools in Wales.
+This conference assessed next steps for the role of artificial intelligence within the education sector and schools in Wales.

-We expect discussion to draw on issues raised in Qualifications Wales’ position statement on artificial intelligence published last year, including:
+We expected discussion to draw on issues raised in Qualifications Wales’ position statement on artificial intelligence published last year, including:

 • the ways in which teaching and learning will be delivered in relation to the content of qualifications